-Flu season is upon us and each year we strive to get ahead of the virus in any way that we can including maintaining a healthy lifestyle, avoiding those who are infected and getting the flu vaccination.
+Now that flu season is upon us we're all striving to get ahead of the virus in any way that we can.
+This includes maintaining a healthy lifestyle, avoiding those who are infected and getting the flu vaccination.
 However, the list doesn’t stop there.
 The latest trend in treating the flu is called the “flu bomb,” and just as the name suggests, it could do more harm to you and your family than you may realize.

 What is the Flu Bomb?